keycloak/keycloak-community/design/user-event-spi.md

 Post-event is an event that is fired after a User Action has finished completely and all changes are persisted.

+"The SPI" in this context is not strictly a single SPI (single interface) but rather a set of multiple SPIs (listeners, handlers, etc.), most of which are private.

 ### Event types

 * User is created manually through admin endpoints